Tatsu-Kishi/helm-elastiflow/README.md

 ### Chart

 See HELM_README.md for use information.
+Original chart from here https://github.com/helm/charts/tree/master/stable/elastic-stack

 ### License

-See original comments and attributions in the files.
+See original comments and attributions in the files and source repos.
 Almost none of this work is mine and I lay no claim to any of this.